esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 never_run_handler(Acc, #{number := Number}, _) ->
     ?LOG_INFO(#{what => never_run_handler,
-                text => <<"This hook won't run as it's registered with a priority bigger " "than that of stopping_handler/2 is. "
+                text => <<"This handler won't run as it's registered with a priority bigger " "than that of stopping_handler/2 is. "
                           "This text should never get printed.">>}),
     {ok, Acc * Number}.